Revolutionizing Sustainability: 21 Groundbreaking Innovations That Could Transform Our World

 9. ENGIE Insight: Providing resources for a sustainable world

 Formerly known as Ecova, ENGIE Insight is a sustainable resource management initiative that works with businesses to reduce environmental impact.
-They provide technology and experts to help businesses with their goals of becoming more sustainable and reducing their carbon footprint.
+They provide technology and experts to help businesses become more sustainable and reduce their carbon footprint.
 To date, they've worked with AMTRAK, GameStop, and others to create resource-efficient business practices that don't harm the environment.

 10. Demetra: Reducing food waste organically is easier than you think

 Created by an Italian start-up Green Code, Demetra is an all-natural treatment for food preservation.
 It's made from 100% plant extracts and can improve the shelf life of natural produce.

 Thanks to Demetra, produce would no longer need to be kept at cold temperatures while in transit, saving a lot of energy.
 The product also helps produce to stay fresh and ripe longer, effectively reducing food waste in supermarkets and groceries.